sociomantic-tsunami/libdrizzle-redux/docs/compiling.rst

 * ``MYSQL_SCHEMA`` - The default database for the MySQL connection (default empty)

-The test suite can then be run using ``make check`` or ``make distcheck`` for testing a source distribution rather than the straight bzr branch.
+The test suite can then be run using ``make check`` or ``make distcheck`` for testing a source distribution rather than the straight git branch.

 To test with valgrind you can run the following::